iammdsameer/devops-tasks/README.md

 1.  **GitHub Secrets Configuration:**

-    Make sure the following AWS credential environment variables are set as secrets in your GitHub repository:
+    Make sure you have an ECR repo called `task-3-building-ci-cd` created.
+Also ensure that the following AWS credential environment variables are set as secrets in your GitHub repository:

     - `AWS_ACCESS_KEY_ID`
     - `AWS_DEFAULT_REGION`